Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Lists and allows Red to leave servers.

-Note: This command is interactive.
+..
+Note:: This command is interactive.

 .. _core-command-set: